superseriousbusiness/gotosocial/docs/api/ratelimiting.md

 ### Can I configure the rate limit?
 Can I just turn it off?

 Yes!
 Set `advanced-rate-limit-requests: 0` in the config.

+### Can I exclude one or more IP addresses from rate limiting, but leave the rest in place?

+Yes!
+Set `advanced-rate-limit-exceptions` in the config.